buildpack-ci/run-tests/README.md

 ## Rationale

 Configuring CI for frameworks such as Ruby-on-Rails or Django is pretty straightforward, but may involve several steps that require referring to a manual to jolt one's memory on how to configure the setup.
-[GitLab Auto Devops](https://about.gitlab.com/stages-devops-lifecycle/auto-devops/) simplifies the CI for developers with a zero-configuration functionality, but one will have to go off-platform for the convenience.
+[GitLab Auto DevOps](https://about.gitlab.com/stages-devops-lifecycle/auto-devops/) simplifies the CI for developers with a zero-configuration functionality, but one will have to go off-platform for the convenience.
 This tool aims to provide a low-effort option right on the GitHub platform.

 This tool was conceived while the author was sheltering in place in New York City during the COVID-19 pandemic, and process of designing and assembling the pieces provided a fun project in these tough times.
 Hopefully, it will delight the GitHub community too.

+## Passing Thoughts

+* [Cloud Native Buildpacks](https://buildpacks.io/) are really cool!
+They are probably going to be the future, and one should really explore them.
+They don't support running unit tests automatically right now, but one can probably work around that.
+* [Heroku CI](https://www.heroku.com/continuous-integration) looks pretty sweet for those already paying Heroku.
+Some would argue lock-in is a concern, but speaking from past experience, most of us are more worried about lock-in than we should be since most of us will never exercise other options any way.
+* [GitLab Auto DevOps](https://about.gitlab.com/stages-devops-lifecycle/auto-devops/) is a very nice feature.
+Why hasn't GitHub also launched such functionality?
+* Google Cloud, AWS, and Microsoft Azure have similar functionality too, right?
+I can't remember.

 ## References